lockerless/www/README.md

 # [www.lockerless.com - your secret box](https://www.lockerless.com/)

-Lockerless is Trusted single-use box for encrypted messages. the motto is: "secret box"
+Lockerless is Trusted single-use box for encrypted messages. the motto is: "Your secret box"

 ## Mission